- Be sure you have firewood. If you have a fireplace in your home, make sure that you have enough firewood on hand to last through the season.

 - Be sure the gutters are clear of debris.
 If you didn’t already do so this past fall, hire a professional gutter cleaner.
 They will be able to get all the leaves, twigs, acorns, pinecones and other outdoor debris out of your rain gutter system.
 This way, melting snow and ice from the top of your home will flow out through the downspouts.
 With clogged gutters, all that moisture may cause problems for your roof, siding, and foundation.

 - Get your furnace or boiler inspected.
 Before the coldest temperatures of the season arrive, get your heating system inspected and maintained by a professional.
-Many of our Pivotal Home Solutions regional brands offer comprehensive Heating Maintenance Plans.
+Many of our Oncourse Home Solutions regional brands offer comprehensive Heating Maintenance Plans.
 Potential heating system problems could be caught early and taken care of before they get worse.

 - Weatherize your home.
 If you haven’t already done so, check the seals around your window and door frames.
 Add extra caulking and sealant where necessary.
 Also, check for cracks in your home’s foundation.
 These areas will also need to be filled and sealed so that cold air doesn’t get inside.